CasualCoder91/N_Body/docs/NBodySimulation/Integration.rst

 Barnes-Hut Algorithm (BH)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-When determining the gravitational force acting on a star which belonging to a cluster, the positions of all other stars in that cluster have to be taken into account.
+When determining the gravitational force acting on a star belonging to a cluster, the positions of all other stars in that cluster have to be taken into account.

 .. math::